TECHNICAL I ELECTRIC MOTOR CONTROLS

 By CircuitGates Team 6 Min Read

-A Star-delta starter is a method for starting larger induction electric motors, typically those rated 4kW and above.
+A Star-delta starter is a method of starting larger induction electric motors, typically those rated 4kW and above.

 In star-delta starting, the electric motor first runs in star and is then switched to delta after reaching 80% of its full load speed.

-The star-delta starter consists of two circuits: the power and control circuits.
-The power circuit provides power to the electric motor and the control circuit controls the operations of the electric motor.
+The star-delta starter consists of two circuits: the power circuit and control circuit.
+The power circuit provides power to the electric motor and the control circuit, controls the operation of the electric motor.

 star-delta starter power circuit